lreis2415/SEIMS/doc/en/get_started/data_preparation.md

 > Note: NONE means the reserved position for further potential parameters and the default value is 0.

 ## General areal structural BMP
 Generally, the areal structural BMP takes effects by modifying watershed modeling related parameters on the locations that configured with BMP.
-Thus, a general table for areal structural BMP is designed as shown in Table 11, which basically includes spatial parameters (e.g., suitable `LANDUSE` and `SLPPOS`), environmental effectiveness parameters (e.g., `PARAMETERS` and `EFFECTIVENESS`), and economic benefits (e.g., `CAPEX`, `OPEX`, and `INCOME`).
+Thus, a general table for areal structural BMP is designed as shown in [Tab.
+General Areal Structual BMP](@ref tab_general_areal_bmp), which basically includes spatial parameters (e.g., suitable `LANDUSE` and `SLPPOS`), environmental effectiveness parameters (e.g., `PARAMETERS` and `EFFECTIVENESS`), and economic benefits (e.g., `CAPEX`, `OPEX`, and `INCOME`).

 Note that, fields of the general areal structural BMP can be extended or modified by users according to the requirements of scenario analysis.
 These fields will be used in the predefined scenario analysis program (e.g., `SEIMS\seims\scenario_analysis\spatialunits`) or other scenario analysis program developed based on the base class in SEIMS (`SEIMS\seims\scenario_analysis`).

-Table 11 Fields and descriptions of general areal structural management practices
+\anchor tab_general_areal_bmp **Tab.
+Fields and descriptions of general areal structural management practices**

 |      Field name     |      Datatype     |      Description     |
 |---|---|---|